Akane625/Fan-Made-Dead-by-Daylight-Randomizer/README.md

 random note for myself
 - PNG of killers and perks
 - convert to streamlit then call it version 2 (add animations for the randomizer)
-- convert csv to postgresql
-- convert streeamlit to web dev then call it version 3